 The bearded dragons need a good supply of nutrients to maintain their health, and one of the essential nutrients they need is calcium.
-Calcium must be provided through calcium-rich food items; however, sometimes, you may face the situation where your beardie gets reluctant to eat a particular food, which may cause a deficiency of calcium in his body.
+Calcium must be provided through calcium-rich food items; however, sometimes, your beardie may get reluctant to eat a particular food, which may cause a deficiency of calcium in his body.
 In this case, the bearded dragon must be given additional calcium supplements.

-While you look for calcium supplements, you may come across multiple options that may confuse you.
-Here, we’ll provide you a list of the most to least suitable calcium supplements and the importance of this nutrient for the beardie in detail.
+When you look for calcium supplements, you may come across multiple options that may confuse you.
+Here, we’ll provide you with a list of the most to least suitable calcium supplements and the importance of this nutrient for the beardie in detail.

-If you are in a hurry, here is the list of best calcium for bearded dragons.
+If you are in a hurry, here is the list of best calciums for bearded dragons.

 Best Calcium for Bearded Dragon with Vitamin D3